-TENNIS COURTS
+TENNIS AND SPORTS COURTS

-A tennis court, which is shared with Salmond College, is located at the bottom of the College driveway.
-In addition, public courts are just three minutes' walk away at Ōpoho Park (at the top of Ōpoho Rd).
+A tennis and multi-sport court, which are shared with Salmond College, is located at the bottom of the College driveway.
+In addition, public tennis courts are just three minutes' walk away at Ōpoho Park (at the top of Ōpoho Rd).